Lying Lips (1921 film)

 Lying Lips is a 1921 American silent drama film directed by John Griffith Wray and starring House Peters, Florence Vidor, and Joseph Kilgour.
 Produced by the independent producer Thomas H. Ince for the short-lived Associated Producers company, the film was a financial success, grossing $446,000 against a budget of $263,000.
 It is based on a story by the British writer May Edginton.

-Synopsis
+Plot

-An English aristocrat is engaged to be married, but before her wedding she visits Canada where she falls in love with a rancher.
-On her return to London she faces the difficult of reconciling her love against fears of hardship.
+An English aristocrat, Nancy Abbott, is engaged to be married to William Chase, but before her wedding she visits Canada where she falls in love with Blair Cornwall, a rancher.
+On her return to London, she faces the difficulty of reconciling her love against fears of hardship.